bhopals/java-script-algorithms-and-data-structures-masterclass/04-Problem-Solving-Approach.md

   - I had a moment of panic
   - Help you build more Robust and Full proof solution
   - Catch any lingering and conceptual issues
+  - Putting all your Eggs in one Basket.
+  - In any Interview Setting, you need to remain calm and answer questions confidently